 Other types of appendix cancer include carcinoid, adenocarcinoid, and adenocarcinomas.
 Some of these may require treatment with systemic (intravenous) chemotherapy prior to consideration of surgery.
 Our experts will review your particular case in detail and advise you on the best approach to combat your cancer.

-Our patients with appendix cancer are treated at the Moores Gastrointestinal Cancer Unit.
+Our patients with appendix cancer are treated at our Gastrointestinal Cancer Unit.
 See the Gastrointestinal Cancer Unit for more information.